-For the years ended December 31, 2017 and 2016 and the period ended December 31, 2015, the Company had no net capital loss carryforwards.
+For the years ended December 31, 2018 and 2017, the Company had no net capital loss carryforwards.

 The Company accounts for income taxes in conformity with ASC Topic 740 - Income Taxes ("ASC 740").
 ASC 740 provides guidelines for how uncertain tax positions should be recognized, measured, presented and disclosed in Consolidated Financial Statements.
 ASC 740 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
 Tax positions deemed to meet a "more-likely-than-not" threshold would be recorded as a tax benefit or expense in the current period.
 The Company recognizes interest and penalties, if any, related to unrecognized tax benefits as income tax expense in the Statements of Operations.
-There were no material uncertain income tax positions at December 31, 2017.
+There were no material uncertain income tax positions at December 31, 2018.
 Although we file federal and state tax returns, our major tax jurisdiction is federal.
 The Company remains subject to examination by the Internal Revenue Service for the first full tax year ending December 31, 2015 and all future years.

-If we do not distribute (or are not deemed to have distributed) each calendar year sum of (1) 98% of our net ordinary income for each calendar year, (2) 98.2% of our capital gain net income for the one-year period ending October 31 in that calendar year and (3) any income recognized, but not distributed, in preceding years (the "Minimum Distribution Amount"), we will generally be required to pay a U.S. federal excise tax equal to 4% of the amount by the which Minimum Distribution Amount exceeds the distributions for the year.
-To the extent that we determine that our estimated current year annual taxable income will be in excess of estimated current year dividend distributions from such taxable income, we accrue excise taxes, if any, on estimated excess taxable income as taxable income is earned using an annual effective excise tax rate.
+If the Company does not distribute (or is not deemed to have distributed) each calendar year the sum of (1) 98% of its net ordinary income for each calendar year, (2) 98.2% of its capital gain net income for the one-year period ending October 31 in that calendar year and (3) any income recognized, but not distributed, in preceding years (the "Minimum Distribution Amount"), the Company will generally be required to pay a U.S. federal excise tax equal to 4% of the amount by which the Minimum Distribution Amount exceeds the distributions for the year.
+To the extent that the Company determines that its estimated current year annual taxable income will be in excess of estimated current year dividend distributions from such taxable income, the Company accrues excise taxes, if any, on estimated excess taxable income as taxable income is earned using an annual effective excise tax rate.
 The annual effective U.S. federal excise tax rate is determined by dividing the estimated annual excise tax by the estimated annual taxable income.